Flight attendants fear for safety amid unruly flier spike - NewsBreak

 “When there’s fewer of us to get to the problem and address that, that means that these little problems that start out as little problems can become very big.
 And in several cases, it’s the flight attendants who are targeted for these violent attacks,” Nelson said.

 Between Jan.
 1, 2022 and December 15, 2022, the Federal Aviation Administration investigated 823 reports of unruly behavior – down from 1099 the prior year but vastly more than in past years.
-The annual average from 2015-2020 was 131 incidents, according to the FAA .
-Copyright 2023 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+The annual average from 2015-2020 was 131 incidents, according to the FAA.

 Comments / 0